-Two-Factor Authentication (2FA) also called two-step verification, is a security process in which a user has to pass two different authentication methods to gain access to an account, devices or a computer system.
-First factor is the basic thing you know: username and password, and the second factor are what you might have as unique like a (Smartphone, security tokens, biometric) to approve authentication requests.
+Two-Factor Authentication (2FA) also called two-step verification, is a security process in which a user has to pass two different authentication methods to gain access to an account, device, or computer system.
+The first factor is the basic thing you know: username and password, and the second factor is what you might have as unique (Smartphone, security tokens, biometrics) to approve authentication requests.
 By enabling 2FA, you'll add an additional layer of security, making it harder for attackers to access the data through a person’s device or an online account.
 Two-Factor Authentication (2FA) security helps you and your users to protect against phishing, social engineering, and password brute-force attacks and secures your logins.

-miniOrange provides users, employees & organizations an option to enable Two-Factor Authentication (2FA) for their Cloud, Mobile, in-house apps & Websites accounts. miniOrange also provide a seamless 2FA solution for all VPNs, which does not necessitate the installation of an external proxy on top of your VPN servers.
+miniOrange provides users, employees & organizations an option to enable Two-Factor Authentication (2FA) for their Cloud, Mobile, in-house apps & Websites accounts. miniOrange also provides a seamless 2FA solution for all VPNs, which does not necessitate the installation of an external proxy on top of your VPN servers.
+On top of it, the miniOrange provides 2FA security on Windows & RDP login.
 In business, this also means that by using 2FA, employees can access all their work without having to enter usernames & passwords repeatedly and it still maintains total control across every login.

 Knowledge factors include multiple passwords, PIN codes, and answers to security questions.
 Anything you can remember, type, say, do, execute, or otherwise recall when needed is considered as a knowledge based authentication factor.